The Jackson Institute Board of Directors

-Jerry Black assumed the Chairmanship of the Board of Directors in 2017.
-He is the founder of Legacy Planning Advisors, LLC in Atlanta, Georgia.
+Jerry Black is the founder of Legacy Planning Advisors, LLC in Atlanta, Georgia.
 Mr. Black is an expert in estate planning, in the family dynamics of estate planning, and in family wealth counseling.
 His financial advisory company is dedicated to helping people view their God-given assets as valuable resources entrusted to their care and wise stewardship.

 In his senior year at the Georgia Institute of Technology, Mr. Black was chosen to work on the design team for the mechanical equipment rooms of the Richard B. Russell Federal Office Building in Atlanta.
 Subsequent to his time at Georgia Tech, he was employed by The Austin Company, one of the top five largest construction companies in the world.
 He began as a mechanical and structural estimator and concluded his career at Austin as a Project Manager.
 In 1990, Mr. Black began his Legacy Planning Group.

 Mr. Black’s knowledge and expertise in financial planning has made him a valuable instructor and/or board member with various organizations, including Crown Ministries, Compass: Managing Finances God’s Way, Kingdom Investments, and his church, where he has served as Director of Estate Planning and is currently an elder.

 Landscape and wildlife photography is Mr. Black’s avocation.
 He has traveled extensively throughout the world to capture thousands of beautiful photographs of God’s creation, for which he has won numerous awards.

 He and his wife, Camille, reside in Suwanee, Georgia.
 They have two grown children, Andrew and Lesley.